kunaldhamma/terraform-digital-ocean/README.md

 - This is a work in progress and not complete -
 ```

+The Terraform takes 9 minutes and the post build tasks take 11 minutes for a total of 20 minutes time.

 ## Disclaimer
 * Opinions expressed here are solely my own and do not express the views or opinions of JPMorgan Chase.
 * Any third-party trademarks are the intellectual property of their respective owners and any mention herein is for referential purposes only.